princesnymeria/princesnymeria.github.io/README.md

 ### Comunity ([./com](/com))

-This is where I save the projects where I save the atworks I made for contest or challenges.
+~~This is where I save the projects where I save the atworks I made for contest or challenges.~~ *Mar trying to do cool things*

 |        Title        |               Path               |                                     Subtitle                                     | Estatus |
 |---------------------|----------------------------------|----------------------------------------------------------------------------------|---------|